 The Bourbons of Naples: 1734-1825 by Harold Acton.
 Before the unification of Italy in 1870, Naples was the capital of the largest of the separate Italian kingdoms.
 This book discusses the ruling European dynasty, the Bourbons of Naples, founded by Charles, son of King Philip V of Spain.

 Naples and Napoleon: Southern Italy and the European Revolutions, 1780-1860 by John.
 A. Davis.
 Takes the Kingdom of the Two Sicilies as the vantage point for a sweeping reconsideration of Italy's history in the age of Napoleon.

 Land and Power in Late Medieval Ferrara: The Rule of the Este, 1350-1450 by Trevor Dean.
-Examines political feudalism in the relations between the Este family and their supporters, the place of the court in Ferrarese noble society, and the violent imposition of Este authority over the powerful nobles of the Apennine hills.
+Examines political feudalism in the relations between the Este family and their supporters, and the violent imposition of Este authority over powerful nobles.

 Herculean Ferrara: Ercole d'Este and the Invention of a Ducal Capital by Thomas Tuohy.
 Ercole D'Este (Ercole I) was duke of Ferrara from 1471 to 1505.

 The House of Medici: Its Rise and Fall by Christopher Hibbert.
 Delves into the lives of the Medici family, whose self-indulgence and dalliances led to self-destruction.

 The Family Medici: The Hidden History of the Medici Dynasty by Mary Hollingsworth.
 Argues that the Medici were devious and immoral tyrants, loathed in the city they illegally made their own.